cmc/denzel/README.md

 # denzel
  REST service, accepts submissions of domains and checks site content against known good site, returns match status.

-Implements ssdeep piecewise hashing to identify phishing sites, or sites which have a >55% match on our company domain.
-It compares the returned data from the site and compares.
-Sites which have a high similarity to ours are considered potential phishing sites, can be blocked on the corporate network and sent for takedown.
+Implements ssdeep piecewise hashing to identify phishing sites, or sites which have a >55% content match on our company site.
+It compares the returned html/data from the submitted site and compares hashes with our known good site.
+Submitted domains which have a high content similarity to ours are considered potential phishing sites.
+These can then be blocked on the corporate network and sent for takedown.

 Also, Denzel Washington is "the equalizer", and this code checks.. if site content across 2 sites match.. if its.. equal.. yeah you get it.